- Pitbulls bites are more likely to cause significant injuries than many other dog breeds.

 From 2011 to 2021, Level I trauma centers across several regions of the country completed 15 peer-reviewed retrospective medical studies.
 These studies reported similar findings regardless of geographical area.

-The results showed that Pitbulls inflicted more injuries than other dog breeds.
+The results showed that Pitbulls inflicted more injuries than other dog breeds – including the Rottweiler.
 The majority of these studies (12 of the 15) also demonstrated that injuries inflicted by Pitbulls are the most severe and require a higher number of surgical interventions – which can be up to five times higher than injuries by other dog breeds.

 Pitbulls Rank Among the Most Dangerous Dogs to Children